It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Once you have installed Wappalyzer, icons will show up in your browser menu, in the URL field allowing you to see which software is being used by all the sites you are visiting …
+Once you have installed Wappalyzer on your browser, icons will display in your browser allowing you to see which software is being used by the sites you are visiting …

-If you see the WordPress icon displayed on the browser menu (as shown in the screen shot above), then the site uses WordPress.
+If the WordPress icon displays on the browser menu (as the above screen shot shows), then the site uses WordPress.

 SpyBar